jzbrooks/vgo/readme.md

 # Optimize multiple input sources write results to the
 > vgo vector.xml -o new_vector.xml ./assets -o ./new_assets

+# Fail (non-zero exit) if any vector is not fully shrunk — useful in CI
+> vgo --check ./assets
 ```

 ### Gradle Plugin